 Some pharmacy students are interested in differentiating their skill set with a graduate business degree.
 Others are interested in entering the business and senior management side of the pharmacy industry at some point in their career.
-Regardless, Wingate University offers an affordable PharmD/MBA Dual Degree option for students that can be completed in as little as four years.
+Regardless, Wingate University offers an affordable PharmD/MBA Dual Degree option for students that can be completed in as little as four years or less.

 - Postgraduate training

 Our pedagogical approach to pharmacist education prepares our graduates to fulfill the role of pharmacist that modern healthcare practices demand today.

 Yes, today’s pharmacists are drug information experts, but their value to society doesn’t end there.
 Pharmacists collaborate as part of a highly trained healthcare team to treat and counsel patients.
 After all, many pharmacists enter the profession because they want to help others.